Monthly performance emails

 Total pay-out

 This is how much we paid out to you in the previous month.
 As a reminder, we pay after the guest has stayed.
 So for example, if you had 2 stays in the previous month that generated £200 in revenue after our fees and channel fees have been deducted then your total pay-out would be £200.
 For more information on how our fees and payments work, you can read this guide.
-Figure for these in the email are converted to GBP.
+The figure for these in the email is converted to GBP.

 Projected pay-out

 This is how much total revenue you have for all future bookings.
 For example, if you have 5 upcoming bookings worth £1500 in revenue after our fees and channel fees have been deducted then your total projected pay-out would be £1500.
 For more information on how our fees and payments work, you can read this guide.
-Figure for these in the email are converted to GBP.
+The figure for these in the email is converted to GBP.

 Was this article helpful?